virtuozzo/cloudscripting-docs/docs/creating-manifest/handling-custom-responses.md

 }
 ```
 @@!
-The result message text can be localized according to the languages, available within the Jelastic Platform.
+The result message text can be localized according to the languages, available within the Virtuozzo PaaS Platform.
 @@@
 ```yaml
 type: warning